Skip to content

 Quick verdict

-Choose Otter.ai if you need meeting-heavy professionals, sales teams, researchers.
-Choose Scribe if you prioritize operations teams, trainers, anyone creating process documentation.
+Choose Otter.ai if your daily work is mostly live meeting transcription with speaker identification.
+Choose Scribe if your daily work is mostly Operations teams, trainers, anyone creating process documentation.
 Scribe scores higher in user reviews (4.5 vs 4.4).
 Both offer free tiers — try each before committing.

 Otter.ai